luca-fiorito-11/sandy/INSTALL.md

 conda env config vars list
 ```

-To verify that NJOY is correclty found by SANDY open a python terminal, import sandy and run `get_njoy()`.
+To verify that NJOY is correctly found by SANDY open a python terminal, import sandy and run `get_njoy()`.
 ```python
 import sandy
 sandy.get_njoy()